cvs-health/testaro/README.md

 ['n', 'r15', 'r54']
 ```

+Together, they get all tests of the tool performed.
 Before each test act, you can ensure that the latest `launch` act has specified the browser type to be used in that test act.

 #### `actSpecs` file